ASK KNOX

 The container still crashed.

 The cause: Docker build layer caching.
 The COPY . /app instruction in the Dockerfile had been executed and cached when the files had mode 600.
-Running docker compose build did not invalidate the cache — Docker detected that the source files had not changed (from its perspective, only the metadata changed, and Docker's cache key does not include permission bits).
+On the builder in this incident, running docker compose build did not invalidate the cache — the file bytes were unchanged, and that builder's COPY cache key did not account for the permission change.
 The COPY layer was served from cache.
 The appuser inside the container still saw mode 600.

 With --no-cache, Docker re-executed every layer including COPY.
 The new 644 permissions were captured.
-The container started successfully.
+The container started successfully on the third attempt.
+(The same cache trap is dissected in depth in the Docker Cache Hides Fixes lesson, where it surfaced again on the service's config files.)

 Defense Layer 1: chmod in Dockerfile